0xfam936/0xTool/README.md

 # 0xTool

-0xTool is a cross platform toolkit developed by me.
-It's easy to use and contains multiple tools:
+0xTool is a cross-platform toolkit I developed — because why not?
+It’s simple to use and includes a variety of tools:

 - Network scanner
 - Portscanner